gfranzini/tracer-manual/configuration/step-2-featuringtraining.md

 Feature 2 = `have a very big`
 Feature 3 = `a very big house`

-Shingling creates more features, so your detector will need more time to compute similarity.
+Shingling creates more and bigger features, so your detector will need more time to compute similarity.

 ### Non-overlapping